-If you have ever been involved in a child custody or divorce case and the outcome wasn’t what you expected or necessarily wanted you may have already started thinking about changes that you would like to have made.
-Maybe you weren’t able to get primary custody of your child and now your ex spouse has moved in a person that you think is a bad influence on your little one.
+If you have ever been involved in a child custody or divorce case and the outcome wasn’t what you expected or necessarily wanted, you may have already started thinking about changes you would like to make.
+Maybe you weren’t able to get primary custody of your child, and now your ex-spouse has moved in with a person that you think is a bad influence on your little one.

-The Law Office of Bryan Fagan, PLLC represents clients across southeast Texas, and many of those cases are modification suits.
-From our experiences we would like to discuss some of the reasons why it may not be a great idea for you to file a suit to modification either a divorce decree or child custody order.
+The Law Office of Bryan Fagan, PLLC, represents clients across southeast Texas, and many of those cases are modification suits.
+From our experiences, we would like to discuss some of the reasons why it may not be a great idea for you to file a suit to modify either a divorce decree or child custody order.

 Clients are typically shocked to learn that the other parent has filed something against them.
-This is even after I or another attorney with our office discuss with you what potential “ammunition” the opposing party may have against you.
+This is even after another attorney with our office or I discuss what potential “ammunition” the opposing party may have against you.

-What I mean by “twice broken” is that you’ve already been in front of this judge before and asked him or her to fix a bad situation for you and your family.
-The order that came out of that case, either by agreement or by order of the judge, does not work for at least one of the prior litigants.
+What I mean by “twice-broken” is that you’ve already been in front of this judge before and asked him or her to fix a bad situation for you and your family.
+The order that came out of that case, either by agreement or by the judge's order, does not work for at least one of the prior litigants.

 You’ve now come back to the same court and asked the same judge to fix the broken situation once again.
-This often proves difficult because the ability to modify a prior order is almost exclusively fact dependent.
+This often proves difficult because the ability to modify a prior order is almost exclusively fact-dependent.
 This means that a judge will have to look at all of the circumstances in your family since the original order was signed and determine if there are sufficient grounds to make yet another change for your family.
-It often takes a mountain of evidence and facts to support your side in order to get the changes you are asking for.
+It often takes a mountain of evidence and facts to support your side to get the changes you ask for.

-When lawsuits get filed, pride becomes an issue and people tend to make bad decisions when they feel like their pride is on the line.
+When lawsuits get filed, pride becomes an issue, and people tend to make bad decisions when they feel like their pride is on the line.
 We’re all human, so that statement probably applies to you as well.
-It is sometimes the case where small issues that could have been sorted out in mediation prior to the filing of a lawsuit get brushed over due to the anger that you and your child’s other parent feel towards one another.
+It is sometimes the case where small issues that could have been sorted out in mediation before the filing of a lawsuit get brushed overdue to the anger that you and your child’s other parent feel towards one another.

-Before you reach this point, it may be best to attempt to have a dialogue and see if these issues can be resolved by agreement rather than by hiring attorneys and filing lawsuits against one another
+Before you reach this point, it may be best to have a dialogue and see if these issues can be resolved by agreement rather than by hiring attorneys and filing lawsuits against one another.

 Modification attorneys for southeast Texas families: The Law Office of Bryan Fagan, PLLC

-The point of this blog post was not to dissuade you from wanting to file a modification suit in the areas of child custody, child support or any other family law related dispute.
+The point of this blog post was not to dissuade you from wanting to file a modification suit in the areas of child custody, child support, or any other family law related dispute.
 There are certainly instances where a modification attempt is justified as well as necessary.
-However, sometimes discretion is the better part of valor and the modification should be put on the back burner in favor of an honest and fair discussion with your potential opposing party.
+However, sometimes discretion is the better part of valor.
+The modification should be put on the back burner in favor of an honest and fair discussion with your potential opposing party.

-If you believe that your family situation calls for a modification of a court order, please contact the Law Office of Bryan Fagan, PLLC today.
+If you believe that your family situation calls for a court order modification, please contact the Law Office of Bryan Fagan, PLLC, today.
 A free of charge consultation is only a phone call away with one of our licensed family law attorneys.